guenthereder/ipe-bisector/README.md

 # ipe-bisector
-An ipelet programmed in lua that lets you create a bisector between two line segments, or between every line segment of a given polychain.
+An ipelet programmed in lua that lets you create a weighted bisector between two line segments, or between every line segment of a given polychain.

+## Install

-Download the .lua file and place it in your $HOME/.ipe/ipelets directory.
+- Download the .lua file and place it in your $HOME/.ipe/ipelets directory.

+- Open `ipe`, look in `ipelets` -> `Bisector`

+## Properties

+- weights are defined by the pen-size of an edge

 - if two parallel line segments are chosen then a line segment centered between them is drawn